 Who is most likely to develop iron-deficiency anemia?

-Anyone can develop iron-deficiency anemia, although the following groups have a higher risk:
+Anyone can develop iron-deficiency anemia, although the following groups have

 - women: Blood loss during monthly periods and childbirth can lead to anemia.

 - people over 65, who are more likely to have iron-poor diets

 - people who are on blood thinners such as aspirin, Plavix®, Coumadin®, or heparin